 Welcome to The Shaun Tabatt Show!
-In this episode I speak with Bruce Ashford about his and Chris Pappalardo’s new book One Nation Under God: A Christian Hope for American Politics (B&H Academic, 2015).
+In this episode, I speak with Bruce Ashford about his and Chris Pappalardo’s book One Nation Under God: A Christian Hope for American Politics (B&H Academic, 2015).

 - Listen to it on iTunes.

 - Download as MP3 by right-clicking here and choosing “Save Link As”.